anwrat/Shop-Management-Python/README.md

 # Shop-Management-Python
-A simple shop management system made in Python with OOP and GUI
+A simple shop management system made in Python with OOP and GUI with Tkinter.